Social Emotional Learning

 Tecumseh Public Schools is committed to creating a positive culture for adults and children.
 This environment is fostered through an understanding that each individual is a valued contributor who brings their own unique experiences, perspectives and ideas to the team.

-Michelle Hutchison, the district's Social Emotional Learning Consultant is working with staff to provide professional and personal development training in an effort to build and strengthen relational connections between and among administrators, staff, learners, families and community members.
+Michelle Hutchison, the district's Social Emotional Learning Consultant is working with staff to provide professional and personal development training in an effort to build and strengthen relational connections between and among administrators, staff, students, families and community members.